-A Ceylon Press Tiny Guide to Sri Lanka
+A Ceylon Press Tiny Guide

-As widely distributed as only the most successful mammals are, the Ceylon Field Mouse is to be found well outside the island’s shores from India to Cambodia - as well as within them.
+The home of the Ceylon Field Mouse stretches from Sri Lanka to Cambodia.
 It happily populates almost all kinds of habitats.
 It is often called the Fawn Colour Mouse for its light fur and grows to little more than 15 centimetres in length, nose to tail.

 2